ethereum/consensus-specs/specs/deneb/p2p-interface.md

 Clients SHOULD include a sidecar in the response as soon as it passes the gossip validation rules.
 Clients SHOULD NOT respond with sidecars related to blocks that fail gossip validation rules.
-Clients SHOULD NOT include sidecars related to blocks that fail `state_transition(block)`.
+Clients SHOULD NOT respond with sidecars related to blocks that fail the beacon chain state transition

 ##### BlobSidecarsByRange v1